When is the best time to visit?

-Venice has visitors year-round but most Venice flights and hotels are packed from April to October, especially the periods from Easter to June and September through October.
+Venice has visitors year-round but most flights to Venice and hotels are packed from April to October, especially the periods from Easter to June and September through October.
 Christmas, New Year, and Carnevale (February) are also very busy.
-If you plan on visiting during these times, make your reservations in advance.
+If you plan on visiting during these times, make your flight reservations in advance.

 Early spring may be the best time to visit.
 September has the next best weather, but October has fewer crowds.

 The rain in November and December often causes flooding, and you may end up walking in water.
 With the dampness the winters can also be cool and sometimes the city is blanketed in snow, but this is also a great time to find cheap flights to Venice and discounted hotel rates.